christophknabe/spring-ddd-bank/README.md

 - JUnit 4
 - The Exception Handling and Reporting Framework MulTEx

-Detailed version indications you can find in the file `pom.xml`.
+Detailed version indications you can find in the file [pom.xml](pom.xml).

 ## Usage